worktheclock/replit.github.io/teams/input-output-testing.md

 To create the test seen above:

-1. Open the "Input/Output Tests" window.
+1. Open the "Input/Output Tests" pane.
 2. Create a new test.
 3. Give the test a name.
 4. Add the regex expression to the "Expected output".